Probing Deep into Temporal Profile Makes the Infrared Small Target Detector Much Better: Related work

 \subsection{Multi-frame infrared small target detection}

 MIRST detection aims at exploiting both spatial and temporal information from input image tensors, and is expected to achieve better and more robust performance than SIRST detection.
-Existing MIRST detection methods can be categorized into filtering-based methods \cite{reed1983application, reed1988optical, reed1990recursive, li2005moving, gao2017tvpcf, li2021infrared}, sparsity-and-low-rank-based methods \cite{zhang2020edge, wang2021infrared, luo2022imnn, wu2023infrared, li2023sparse, luo2023spatial, liu2025graph}, and deep learning-based methods \cite{sun2021small, yan2023stdmanet, li2023direction, tong2024st, zhang2024explore, xiao2024highly, wei2020end}.
+Existing MIRST detection methods can be categorized into filtering-based methods \cite{reed1983application, reed1990recursive, gao2017tvpcf, li2021infrared, tzannes2002detecting, liu2015moving, niu2024high}, sparsity-and-low-rank-based methods \cite{zhang2020edge, wang2021infrared, luo2022imnn, wu2023infrared, li2023sparse, luo2023spatial, liu2025graph}, and deep learning-based methods \cite{sun2021small, yan2023stdmanet, li2023direction, tong2024st, zhang2024explore, xiao2024highly, wei2020end}.

 Filtering-based methods are the earlier developed methods, which mainly uses the temporal information among frames.
-Reed et al. \cite{reed1983application, reed1988optical, reed1990recursive} proposed a series of 3D matched filtering methods to highlight the targets through spatial filtering and temporal energy accumulation.
-Gao et al. \cite{gao2017tvpcf} proposed a time variance and patch contrast filter to improve the local contrast of targets via multi-scale patch-based contrast measure.
+Reed et al. \cite{reed1983application, reed1990recursive} proposed a series of 3D matched filtering methods to highlight the targets through spatial filtering and temporal energy accumulation.
+Gao et al. \cite{gao2017tvpcf} proposed a time variance and patch contrast filter to improve the local contrast of targets.
 Li et al. \cite{li2021infrared} achieved MIRST detection by using the directional morphological filtering and spatial-temporal semantic information (e.g., the consistency of targets and the fluctuation of clutters).
+Mooney et al. \cite{mooney1995point} and Silverman et al. \cite{silverman1996temporal} early recognized the effectiveness of temporal profile filtering for detecting weak point IRSTs, making the ``temporal profile'' concept popular in IRST detection.
+Building on this foundation, some temporal profile-based filters \cite{tzannes2002detecting, liu2015moving, niu2024high} have been developed.
+These filters offer advantages in both detection performance and computational cost compared to other filtering-based methods.

 Sparsity-and-low-rank-based methods decompose the low-rank input tensors, which is developed from the corresponding methods in SIRST detection, by further considering the time dimension.
 Sun et al. \cite{sun2020infrared} extended the spatial matrix to a spatial-temporal tensor to fit highly heterogeneous scenes.
 Wu et al. \cite{wu2023infrared} introduced a 4-D infrared image patch tensor structure to accommodate both local and global features in the space and time dimension.
 Liu et al. \cite{liu2025graph} proposed graph Laplacian regularization to describe the low rankness of backgrounds, which improved the speed of the detection and the robustness of the method.